Adas Israel Congregation (Duluth, Minnesota)

 Adas Israel Congregation (or Adath Israel Congregation, but known locally as the 3rd Street Shul) was a Modern Orthodox Jewish synagogue located in Duluth, Minnesota, established in the late 19th century.
 Until its destruction by arson on September 9, 2019, it was the oldest surviving Orthodox synagogue in Duluth having outlived and incorporated several Orthodox synagogues in the Twin Ports area.
 By 1973, it was the only Orthodox synagogue in Duluth.

 It could also be described as a Jewish "traditionalist" congregation because in official communal guidelines it is officially described as "an Orthodox/high Conservative congregation" meaning that its members are composed of some Orthodox Jews as well as those who practice an older form of traditional Judaism.
 It is described as having a membership of 75.
-Services are lay-led with daily minyans, Saturday morning and holiday services.
+Services were lay-led with daily minyans, Saturday morning and holiday services.

-On September 9, 2019, the 3rd Street synagogue was destroyed by a fire that was caused by arson.
+On September 9, 2019, the 3rd Street synagogue was destroyed by a fire, caused by arson.

 Geography and membership

 Duluth is a seaport city in the U.S. state of Minnesota and the county seat of St. Louis County.
 It forms a metropolitan area with Superior, Wisconsin, Called the Twin Ports, these two cities share the Duluth-Superior Harbor and together are one of the most important ports on the Great Lakes, shipping coal, iron ore (taconite), and grain.
 This unique location attracted Jewish settlers who set up a number of synagogues that still serve Jews from the surrounding areas:

 The Duluth area Jewish community is a mix of families that have been here for five generations, persons who have come to work in the three universities or the medical services industry, and [those] who followed other types of jobs or their hearts to this beautiful area.
-It is a diverse community...[The] community also includes families across the state line in Superior, Wisconsin and other Jewish families within a hundred mile radius of Duluth in Northeastern Minnesota and Northwestern Wisconsin.
-The Jewish Community consists of two synagogues.
-Adas Israel Congregation is an Orthodox congregation with a membership of 75.
-Services are lay-led with daily minyans, Saturday morning and holiday services.
-Temple Israel is a Reform / Conservative congregation...
-This building is the hub of the Jewish community, with religious, educational and cultural events taking place in the facility.
+It is a diverse community...[The] community also includes families across the state line in Superior and other Jewish families within a hundred mile radius of Duluth in Northeastern Minnesota and Northwestern Wisconsin.
+The Jewish Community consisted of two synagogues.
+Adas Israel Congregation was an Orthodox congregation with a membership of 75.
+Services were lay-led with daily minyans, Saturday morning and holiday services.
+Temple Israel was a Reform / Conservative congregation.
+This building was the hub of the Jewish community, with religious, educational and cultural events taking place in the facility.